AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

 # Part 1: Accept community invitation

 When another tenant invites you to a community, you receive an email invitation that you can use to join.

+**Note:** Invitations are valid for 14 days before they expire.
+If you do not accept the invitation within that time, or you do not receive an invitation email, you must request a new invitation from the owning tenant.

 To accept an invitation, follow these steps:

 <!-- We should add more information here about what it means to accept an invitation.
 If I'm an admin, I'm immediately wondering what this exposes from a security perspective -->

-1. Open the email from OSIsoft Cloud Services, read the instructions, and select the **VIEW COMMUNITY INVITE** link.
+1. Open and review the email invitation from OSIsoft Cloud Services.

+1. Select the **VIEW COMMUNITY INVITE** link.

 1. If prompted, enter the tenant ID or tenant alias for your tenant and select **Continue**.

+  **Important!** If you have multiple tenants, verify that you are logging into the correct tenant.

 1. If prompted, log in to OSIsoft Cloud Services.